 As a logical consequence of the prolonged economic downturn it appears that participation in the federal food stamp program is continuing to rise.

-In fact, household participation has been climbing so steadily that it has far surpassed the last peak set as a result of the immediate fallout following hurricane Katrina.
+In fact, household participation has been climbing so steadily that it has far surpassed the last peak (which looks like a minor blip by comparison) set as a result of the immediate fallout following hurricane Katrina.

-The latest data released by the Department of Agriculture shows that in August, an additional 492,351 recipients were added to the food stamps program increasing 8.13% on a year-over-year basis and household participation increased 10.32%.
+The latest data released by the Department of Agriculture shows that in January, 64,307 recipients were removed from the food stamps program with the current total still increasing 5.22% on a year-over-year basis while household participation increased 6.94%.

-Participation continues to increase with nominal benefit costs climbing a lofty 7.98% on a year-over-year basis to $6.13 billion for the month.
+Participation continues to swell with nominal benefit costs climbing a lofty 4.84% on a year-over-year basis to $6.15 billion for the month.